 I’m a digital guy.
 But digital devices run out of battery.
 And they make annoying sounds during your agency briefing.

-So, I like note-taking to be done the old-fashioned way; I always ask my agency team to carry a notebook with them at all times.
+So, I like note-taking to be done the old-fashioned way; I always ask my agency team to carry a notebook with them.
 I suggest Moleskine or Field Notes—because I’m a notebook snob.

 I don’t care if anyone has a perfect memory or not.
 If I give instructions, those instructions must be written down.
 I want to see pen to paper.

-The psychology is simple: No one will complain about being prompted to take notes except for the troublemakers.
-They will demonstrate their defiance by saying things like, “It’s okay, I don’t need to write it down.”
+The psychology is simple: No one except for the troublemakers will complain about being prompted to take notes.
+They will demonstrate their defiance by saying, “It’s okay; I don’t need to write it down.”

 Well, now I know who they are.